Skip to main content

 How does it work?

-Our CPD courses give you the confidence to lead crucial classroom discussions and equip young people with vital life skills, covering topics like First Aid, War & Conflict, and Climate Preparedness.
+Our CPD courses give you the confidence to lead crucial classroom discussions and equip young people with vital life skills.
+Topics include First Aid, War & Conflict, and Climate Preparedness.

 Sign up today to access free, curriculum-linked teaching resources and help shape the next generation of humanitarians.